 This is a stone church next to the Inn which was built in 1880 and is open to visitors.
-The sawmill was owned by the Omstead brothers until it was sold to Willard Hallman in the mid 1940’s.
-It expanded increasing its power capacity in the 50’s, converted to hydro in the early 80’s and burned down in 1984.
+The sawmill was owned by the Omstead brothers until it was sold to Willard Hallman in the mid-1940s.
+It expanded increasing its power capacity in the ’50s, converted to hydro in the early ’80s and burned down in 1984.
 It was rebuilt on the edge of town by John’s son Paul.
 The feed mill is still operating on water power and the woolen mill building is still standing.
 If you feel like hiking there is a loop trail there that you can follow.
 You start by following the east bank downstream, past some magnificent boulders and through a cedar bush.
 Follow Grey Road 29 for and soon you will see a sign Walter’s Creek Side Trail.
-On this trail you will pas the ruins of an old farmstead, to the river which you will cross and on the Bruce Trail turn left to the townline.
-The trail climbs to the glacial deposits and back to Grey Road 29 and return on the west side of the creek.
+On this trail, you will pass the ruins of an old farmstead, to the river which you will cross and on the Bruce Trail turn left to the town line.
+The trail climbs to the glacial deposits and back to Grey Road 29 and returns on the west side of the creek.

-Toward the end of the hike there is a fairly steep bank so be careful.
+Toward the end of the hike, there is a fairly steep bank so be careful.
 You may prefer to drive the short distance to Bognor Marsh which is an easily accessible wildlife area.
-There is about 12 kilometers of trails through 668 hectares of the Niagara Escarpment upland forest.
+There are about 12 kilometers of trails through 668 hectares of the Niagara Escarpment upland forest.
 There are also boardwalks with interpretive signs and a viewing tower on Grey Rd.
 18.